IF YOU ARE IN A CRISIS, CALL OUR TOLL-FREE HOTLINE: 1-800-232-8519

 81% of people who survived family violence or sexual assault report psychological difficulties, like PTSD, depression, and anxiety.

-These sessions are designed to help victims overcome the trauma and PTSD they may be experienced in the wake of–and for years after–an attack.
+These modalities are designed to help victims work through and heal from symptoms of trauma they may have experienced in the wake of–and for years after–an attack.